Can weak-gravity, causality-violation arguments constrain modified gravity?: Eikonal approximation, phase shift, and time delay

 where $Q=2p \sin \theta/2$, where recall that $Q$ is the total transferred momentum and $p$ is the magnitude of the momentum of the particles in the center-of-mass frame.

 The time-delay formula in Eq.~\eqref{time_delay_and_scattering_angle} can be obtained already for simple central scattering.
-Consider a wavepacket constructed from a superposition of $s$-waves sent to interact with a scattering region of radius $a$.
+Consider a wave packet constructed from a superposition of $s$-waves sent to interact with a scattering region of radius $a$.
 For $r>a$, we have

 where $S(k) = e^{i2\delta(k)}$ is the S-matrix.
-The first term represents the incoming wavepacket, that initially (for $t\to -\infty$) is incoming to the scattered region at the speed of light, as evaluated via the stationary phase method
+The first term represents the incoming wave packet, that initially (for $t\to -\infty$) is incoming to the scattered region at the speed of light, as evaluated via the stationary phase method